 And so it was, in February 1855, that Captain Bowlby began a new voyage pattern - Liverpool to Bombay.
 This pattern was continued for the few years.

 Bowlby was the son of Captain Thomas Bowlby RN of Bishopwearmouth, Co Durham.
 He appears to have been a thorough seaman being commended for his meteorological observations in The Mercantile Navy List of 1858.
-These were the observations for which Robert Fitzroy had introduced a new standard for collecting.
-The results forwarded to the Board of Trade's new Meteorological Office would, in a twist of poignant irony, eventually provide Fitzroy with sufficient understanding of the movements of atmospheric pressure systems to implement Britain's first storm warning service.
+These were the observations for which Robert FitzRoy had introduced a new recording sheet and standard for collecting.
+The results forwarded to the Board of Trade's new Meteorological Office would, in a poignant twist of irony, eventually provide FitzRoy with sufficient understanding of the movements of atmospheric pressure systems to implement Britain's first storm warning service.

 On its last voyage, the CHARLES HOLMES was outward bound across the Atlantic again, from Liverpool to Mobile, with a general cargo consisting of coal, iron, tools, clothing, crockery and meat.
 It was blown ashore at Aberbach on 25 October 1859.
 Contemporary accounts suggest that is was dismasted at sea, became unmanageable and was capsized.
 The whole crew of 28 and a passenger were drowned.